HugoAssoignon/my_collections_inventory_/README.md

 ### Requirements:
  - Java 21
- - Load maven project( mvn clean install in cmd)
+- Load maven project (mvn clean install in cmd)
  - launch main in MyCollectionInventoryApplication.java

 ## Difficulties

-As the api is local and kotlin blocks http calls (not https so not secured), we needed a specific setup to call the api, that's why, you need to modify 2 files in the mobile app project (DataIp.kt, network-security-config.xml).
+As the api is local and kotlin blocks http calls (not https so not secured), we needed a specific setup to call the api, that's why, you need to modify 2 files in the mobile app
-With this setup, using wifi is prohibited, it will block the api requests, and so you need to use your phone connexion.
+project:

+- DataIp.kt
+- network-security-config.xml
+  _search for "YOUR_IP_ADDRESS" in the project_